Reaching into a great big Zagreb bag of things to do – part 2

 Finishing the walking tour.

 Now it’s time to take a look at a few of the other sights we saw after our group gathered at the top of the funicular.
-We started in the main square of the Upper Town – St. Mark’s Square.
-At the center of the square stands St. Mark’s Church.
+We started in the main square of the Upper Town – Saint Mark’s Square.
+At the center of the square stands Saint Mark’s Church.
 There’s evidence in the form of a Romanesque window on the south side of the church that indicates it was built sometime in the 13th century.
 However, the church was radically reconstructed late in the 14th century and now has a late Gothic three nave structure.
 It’s particularly noteworthy for its tiled roof.

 dscn0321